Interfacial friction dictates long-range force propagation in tissues: Supplementary materials

-As demonstrated in the main text, $M(r,z,t)$ can be decomposed into two parts $M_s(r,z,t)$ and $M_f(r,z,t)$.
 The nature of diffusive propagation originates from the dynamic scaling of the friction dependent memory kernel $M_f(r,z,t)$ when the elapsed time $t$ surpasses a critical scale $t_c=h\xi/\hat{G}$, i.e., the gel's thickness $h$ is relatively small as compared with a critical length $t\hat{G}/\xi$ and $z$ dependency becomes trivial.
 This is seen as follows:

 The original friction-dependent kernel in $k$ domain is:

 where $R(k,0)$ in full model is

 Substituting $\tilde{k}=kt\hat{G}/\xi$ into $M_f$, we then get: